nsubrahm/parl/microservice.md

 As next steps, servers should be implemented with the created specification.
 This article used the OAS to generate the specification for the microservice table.
 The OAS can be fed into a code generator such as [Swagger Codegen](https://swagger.io/tools/swagger-codegen/) to generate the skeleton for microservice.

 With the microservice completely developed, it can be converted into a Docker image and deployed into a Kubernetes cluster.
 To see an end-to-end view, a **Deployment Table** can be drawn to corelate the microservice and the deployed image.
+The **Deployment Table** is not a mandatory component of **PARL approach**.
+Nevertheless, it helps in putting in an end-to-end perspective from requirements to unit of deployment.

 | **Docker image**          | **Microservice**           | **Persona**                   | **Action** | **Resource**     | **Location**                                     |
 | ------------------------- | -------------------------- | ----------------------------- | ---------- | ---------------- | ------------------------------------------------ |